Markdown Conventions

 Internal links

-When linking between pages in the documentation, link using relative paths.
-The following are examples of linking to an article.
+When linking between pages in the documentation, use relative paths.

 Link to an article in the same directory as the current article: